 - Check that the UploaderWiz parameters that you enter in the command console are correct, as detailed in green italics above.

-- Download again, and extract the latest version of UploaderWiz tool from here.
+- Download again, and extract the latest version of UploaderWiz tool by clicking here.

-- Look in the log file (-this will be stored on , the log file name will be UploadWiz-<computer name>.log) in order to see more details on what the problem is and then perform resolution steps based off what is reported as the cause of the error.
+- Look in the log file (-this will be stored on %temp%\UploaderWiz, the log file name will be UploaderWiz-<computer name>.log) in order to see more details on what the problem is and then perform resolution steps based off what is reported as the cause of the error.
 If problems persist then please include this log file in any ticket to support.

-- Try one of the alternative upload methods, described in KB004931.
+- Try one of the alternative upload methods, described in the article What are my options for uploading files to Azure storage?

 4. Import the PST files uploaded to Azure blob storage into the MigrationWiz project

-- To add/discover the uploaded PST files from the Azure blob storage into your MigrationWiz project, follow the instructions in KB004939.
+- To add/discover the uploaded PST files from the Azure blob storage into your MigrationWiz project, follow the instructions in the article How do I import files from Azure into my MigrationWiz project?

-An example of running the UploaderWiz in regular mode launched in the end user's computer to upload all PST files within the "" folder and its subfolders, would be as follows:
+An example of running the UploaderWiz in regular mode launched in the end user's computer to upload all PST files within the C:\PST folder and its subfolders, would be as follows:

-UploaderWiz -accesskey yourAccount -secretkey yourKey -container yourContainer -type azureblobs -filefilter "*.pst" -rootpath ""
+UploaderWiz -accesskey yourAccount -secretkey yourKey -container yourContainer -type azureblobs -filefilter "*.pst" -rootpath C:\PST.

 If the PST files were partially uploaded to Azure, UploaderWiz will continue from where they left off because -force was not set to true.